ArchiveBox/docs/Donations.md

 With more engineering power this can become a distributed archive service with a nice UI, like the Way-Back machine but hosted by everyone!

-If you have any questions or want to partner with project, contact me at: archivebox-hello@sweeting.me
+If you have any questions or want to partner with this project, contact me at: archivebox-hello@sweeting.me